SDurand7/AVLIT-Engine/README.md

  - [stb](https://github.com/nothings/stb) to import textures

 The demo uses Qt (feel free to modify the CMakeLists.txt file in the Application directory to avoid building it).

-## What's coming
-Here's a non exhaustive list of things I'll be working on in the near future:

- - A DirectX 11 renderer (to be integrated soon)
- - A particle system
- - Voxel GI
- - SSR